TechnitiumSoftware/DnsServer/APIDOCS.md

 - `type` (optional): The duration type for which valid values are: [`LastHour`, `LastDay`, `LastWeek`, `LastMonth`, `LastYear`].
 Default value is `LastHour`.
 - `statsType`: The stats type for which valid values are : [`TopClients`, `TopDomains`, `TopBlockedDomains`]
 - `limit` (optional): The limit of records to return.
 Default value is `1000`.
+- `noReverseLookup` (optional): Set to `true` to disable reverse lookup for Top Clients list.
+This option is only applicable with `TopClients` stats type.
+- `onlyRateLimitedClients` (optional): Set to `true` to list only clients which are being rate limited in the Top Clients list.
+This option is only applicable with `TopClients` stats type.

 RESPONSE:
 The response json will include the object with definition same in the `getStats` response depending on the `statsType`.
 For example below is the response for `TopClients`: